RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 Items which need further attention:

-1) target selection for focus run: the focus run is carried out at the current telescope position
+1) target selection for focus run: the focus run is carried out at the current telescope position, e.g. nearest Landolt target
 2) finding the appropriate exposure
 3) further, e.g. faster methods to determine the FWHM minimum: currently about 6...8 images are taken see e.g. Petr's script ``focusing.py``
 4) many ToDos in the code
-5) more documentation (this file)
-6) more unittests

 Overview